 Date: 21st February 2020

-Do bees prefer certain flowers to others?
+Do bees prefer certain flowers, and if so, why?

-So, the need for food is the primary driver for bees visiting flowers.
+The need for food is the primary driver for bees visiting flowers.

 it’s worth noting that this topic gets a little more complicated.
 It takes the clever little bees to work out